The Bankrate promise

 What is liability insurance?

-Bodily injury liability insurance covers the cost of other parties’ injuries that you cause when you are at fault in an accident.
+- Bodily injury liability covers the cost of other parties’ injuries that you cause when you are at fault in an accident.
 This can include emergency care, continued medical costs and even lost wages.

 What does liability car insurance cover?
-What does it not cover?

 - Lost wages